anttiruonakoski/tiira-report/README.md

 - tiiradownloader: download and save data as a csv-file

 - tiirareport: generate a web page
+	+ tiiradataframe: functions for Tiira-specific pandas and geopandas dataframes
 	+ tiiraplot: plot diagrams
 	+ tiiramap: plot maps
 	+ report template: Jinja2 template for report HTML